chekz/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_bp_intro.md

 ## Password policy

 In line with security best practices, you can configure a password policy for administrator users in API Gateway Manager.
-Password policy refers to the size and complexity of the password, as well as to all the rules to manage the password.
+Password policy refers to the size and complexity of the password, as well as all the rules to manage the password.

 It is also possible to take certain actions when a configurable number of invalid authentication attempts has occurred via HTTP basic, HTTP digest, and HTML form-based authentication.
 For example, you can lock a user account or ban an IP address if a certain number of invalid passwords have been submitted to API Gateway.
 For details, see [Authentication filters](/docs/apim_policydev/apigw_polref/authn_common/).